With charming villages, gorgeous landscapes & gourmet dining, this is what you should get up to for an amazing weekend in the Cotswolds!

 Another place that’s arguably the most photographed village in the UK is Bibury.

-Bibury was once described by the famous artist William Morris as “the most beautiful village in England” and that’s partly down to Arlington Row – this is a row of houses built in 1380 that tourists come from all over just to get a photo (the locals must find it so annoying!)
-It’s also probably got something to do with the fact that they filmed Bridget Jones Diary here too!
+Bibury was once described by the famous artist William Morris as “the most beautiful village in England” and that’s partly down to Arlington Row.
+This is a row of houses built in 1380 that tourists come from all over just to get a photo of (the locals must find it so annoying!)

 Still, there’s plenty more in Bibury than Arlington Row with a number of cute cafes for afternoon tea and some amazing hiking trails in the area.